CRPS and Ongoing Foot Pain: What You Should Know

 Saturday, July 12, 2025 | By: Foot & Ankle Centers of Frisco and Plano

 Did you know that chronic foot pain affects millions of people monthly, yet many struggle to identify the root cause?
 One potential culprit lurking beneath the surface is Complex Regional Pain Syndrome (CRPS).
 CRPS is often characterized by ongoing pain that can escalate into debilitating episodes with symptoms such as burning sensations, muscle spasms, and temperature fluctuations in the affected limb.
 Recognizing these symptoms early and seeking guidance from medical professionals is crucial.
 In this post, we will delve deep into CRPS, its signs, potential treatments, and why timely diagnosis is critical to alleviating chronic foot pain.
+If you're having these symptoms Knapp, Dr. Tavakoli, and Dr. Treleven at Foot & Ankle Centers have you covered with multiple North Texas locations including: Frisco, Little Elm, and McKinney.

 Understanding Complex Regional Pain Syndrome (CRPS)